dev-sys-do/sealci/docs/arch/scheduler.md

 ## Lexicon

-- Step: a step is a CI job unit.
+- Action: a action is a CI action unit.
+It contains infrastructure, environment and commands to execute.
 - Agent: an agent is a computing node registered with the scheduler.
 - Agent pool: the set of all registered agents.
 It is a scheduler's entire knowledge about available computing resources.
-- Scheduling: selection of an agent on which to execute a received step.
+- Scheduling: selection of an agent on which to execute a received action.
-- Step execution stage: the state of the execution of a step (running, sucessful, failed).
+- Step execution stage: the state of the execution of a action (running, sucessful, failed).

 ## The "What", "Why" and "How" of the scheduler.

 ### What?

-The scheduler receives a stream of CI steps (CI job units) as its main input.
-It also tracks a set of CI agents (registered computing nodes) that provide a dynamic resource pool, where the CI steps will be executed.
+The scheduler receives a stream of CI actions (CI job units) as its main input.
+It also tracks a set of CI agents (registered computing nodes) that provide a dynamic resource pool, where the CI actions will be executed.

-The main role of a scheduler instance is to select CI agents on which to run the received steps.
-This selection of an agent and distribution of a step on this agent is called 'scheduling'.
+The main role of a scheduler instance is to select CI agents on which to run the received actions.
+This selection of an agent and distribution of a action on this agent is called 'scheduling'.

 A scheduler:

 - Can work without any agents.
-- Can receive more steps than it has registered agents.
+- Can receive more actions than it has registered agents.
-- Distributes steps to agents.
+- Distributes actions to agents.
 - Knows the current state / capacity (memory, CPU) of each registered agent always.
-- Distributes steps to agents based on their resource capacities and current load (memory and CPU).
+- Distributes actions to agents based on their resource capacities and current load (memory and CPU).

 - Does NOT create or launch agents.
-- Does NOT order step execution.
+- Does NOT order action execution.

 ### Why?